-As we take a look at our Sojern Real Time COVID-19 Travel Dashboard, indexing volumes to zero in the week commencing 30th March (the beginning of the recovery from the pandemic), we have seen a notable spike in hotel searches in recent weeks.
+As we take a look at our Sojern's Travel Insights dashboard, indexing volumes to zero in the week commencing 30th March (the beginning of the recovery from the pandemic), we have seen a notable spike in hotel searches in recent weeks.
 The UAE has experienced the largest increase in global searches with a current year-to-date (YTD) index of 0.8, followed by Qatar with a 0.56 YTD index, and Oman with a 0.49 YTD index.
 The increase in travel intent to Oman can likely be attributed to the recent announcements on 30th November by the Supreme Committee to allow tourist visas to be issued to enter the Sultanate, coupled with seasonality.

 When we compare which origin markets are driving travel intent into the UAE we are beginning to see more international markets taking the share of search events.
 Although domestic travel within the UAE continues to lead the way accounting for 62% of total hotel searches, we’ve observed a notable shift with the United Kingdom (UK) now accounting for 5.1% of total hotel searches.
 This is potentially related to the recent introduction of a travel corridor between the two countries.
 The United States (USA), Russia, and Saudia also account for 12.7% of travel intent collectively.